Top 5 Dirtiest Places in the Office

 There is a huge, real concern when it comes to office space and the unsanitary conditions that lie present.
 There are tons of germs floating around the office and your coffee cup is one of the worst spots for that to occur.

-It’s advised to bring your own mug with you and bring it home every night to thoroughly clean it in the dishwasher.
+It’s advised to bring your own mug with you and bring it home every night to clean it in the dishwasher thoroughly.
 Your office can also purchase a small office cup washer to be more preventative in the matter, and eliminate the use of sponges and rags in the office.

 Another interesting result of the study to point out if that offices with more men than women produce results that suggest those offices hold more concerning bacteria.
 If you have a company with more male employees than female, it may be time to implement an office-wide policy for precautionary measures.
 The bacteria that are showing up in these studies are mostly coming from oral, intestinal, skin, and nasal cavities.

-This bacteria is then transferred to everything that person touches in the office and can make people really sick.
+This bacteria is then transferred to everything someone touches in the office and can make people really sick.
 This type of bacteria has a lifespan of a few weeks and can easily be transferred to the next person that comes in contact with it.

 If you notice that people in your office tend to get sick on a regular basis and it’s like a never-ending train, likely your office space isn’t being properly cleaned and it’s contaminated with different bacteria strains.